GoogleChrome/web.dev/src/site/content/en/blog/how-we-build-webdev-and-use-web-components/index.md

 Eleventy provides a programmatic way to build arbitrary collections of content.
 This has let us build pagination support and generate virtual pages (pages that don't have a matching Markdown file on disk) for post authors.
-For example, we construct our authors pages using a template containing [an expression for its permalink](https://github.com/GoogleChrome/web.dev/blob/master/src/site/content/en/authors/index.njk#L4) (so the template is re-rendered for every author) and a backing [collection](https://github.com/GoogleChrome/web.dev/blob/master/src/site/_collections/paginated-posts-by-author.js#L23).
+For example, we construct our authors pages using a template containing [an expression for its permalink](https://github.com/GoogleChrome/web.dev/blob/2050fe6352e024943195a438841dc99217f34e63/src/site/content/en/authors/index.njk#L4) (so the template is re-rendered for every author) and a backing [collection](https://github.com/GoogleChrome/web.dev/blob/2050fe6352e024943195a438841dc99217f34e63/src/site/_collections/paginated-posts-by-author.js#L23).

-This results in, for example, a simple page containing [all of Rob's posts](https://web.dev/authors/robdodson/)!
+This results in, for example, a simple page containing [all of Addy's posts](https://web.dev/authors/addyosmani/)!

 ### Limitations